 The main ingredient in these supplements is dimethylamylamine (DMAA), a stimulant related to amphetamine and ephedrine.

-Originally discovered in 1944 by pharma company Eli Lilly and marketed as a nasal decongestant, it led an unenventful life – until 2006, when a final ban on marketing ephedrine as a dietary supplement was enacted and DMAA was discovered to be a rather close alternative.
+Originally discovered in 1944 by pharma company Eli Lilly and marketed as a nasal decongestant, it led an unenventful life.

 That its safety for human usage and toxocological profile have never been properly studied didn’t keep anyone from selling it.